josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 But know that, for the current moment, it is objectively true that LLMs generate very poor-quality frontend code a very high percentage of the time.

-Let me emphasize that here, "poor-quality" is not some artisinal, aesthetic judgment.
+Let me emphasize that here, "poor-quality" is not some artisanal, aesthetic judgment.
 I'm not a hipster code snob.
 If the bad code works just as well as the good code, then who cares?
 I sure wouldn't.

 Sadly, however, this is not at all the case.